Philosophy of Worship

 The only thing that we have from the Psalms that the Israelites sang and the New Testament hymns that the early church sang are the words.
 The aural elements are completely lost to us.
 No one knows what the exact tempo, melody, volume, tone, key, or style of the music was that accompanied the words of the songs sung by the early believers.
 To speculate is pure conjecture.

 But we do know what the words were.
 The words were biblical “truth.”
-Colossians 3:16 says we are to sing “the Word of Christ.”
-The psalmist said, “Let my tongue sing of Your Word” (119:172).
+Colossians 3:16 says we are to sing “the word of Christ.”
+The psalmist said, “Let my tongue sing of Your word” (Psalm 119:172).
 God puts a premium on truth as expressed in words, written and spoken.
 So the words of our songs sung in church need to be consistent with Scripture—extolling Scripture, explaining Scripture and applying Scripture.
 Anything inconsistent with or undermining biblical truth is to be jettisoned.

 God Expects Excellence in our Music